About

 Academic work and research

-me As a molecular biologist and bioinformatics specialist in evolutionary and population genetics, I earned my Ph.D. in Biotechnology from Jomo Kenyatta University of Agriculture and Technology in Kenya.
+As a molecular biologist and bioinformatics specialist in evolutionary and population genetics, I earned my Ph.D. in Biotechnology from Jomo Kenyatta University of Agriculture and Technology in Kenya.
 Throughout my graduate studies, I focused on the evolutionary genomics of livestock to drive agricultural advancements and the conservation of endangered wildlife.
 My research examined the genetic basis of population diversity, demographic history, and the impacts of genetic drift and gene flow on evolutionary processes in quails.
-This work was integral to a broader initiative aimed at developing complementary and sustainable protein sources.
+This work was integral to a broader initiative aimed at developing complementary and sustainable protein sources for the developing world populations.

 Looking ahead, my passion for population genetics, evolutionary biology, and conservation genetics continues to drive my research.
 I am particularly interested in applying these insights to plants, indigenous livestock, and wildlife conservation in developing countries.
 My pursuits include investigating the genetic mechanisms shaping population diversity, demographic histories, and the influences of genetic drift and gene flow on evolution.
-Furthermore, I am dedicated to leveraging genomic tools to advance genomic surveillance, particularly in studying antimicrobial resistance and adopting a One Health approach.
-These efforts aim to address emerging and re-emerging pathogens impacting livestock, wildlife, and human health.
+In addition, I am passionate about utilizing molecular biology and bioinformatics methods to advance genomic surveillance, contributing to the study, monitoring, prevention, and control of animal and zoonotic diseases through a One Health approach.
+By integrating advanced computational tools and interdisciplinary perspectives, I aim to develop innovative strategies that contribute to global health and sustainable solutions for disease prevention and control.
+These efforts are particularly focused on addressing emerging and re-emerging pathogens impacting livestock, wildlife, and human health.

 Professional work and competencies